-- 2.2.1 Where a utility provides services or resources to an affiliate or receives services or resources from an affiliate, it shall do so in accordance with a Services Agreement, the terms of which may be reviewed by the Board to ensure compliance with this Code.
+- 2.2.1 Where a utility provides a service, resource, product or use of asset to an affiliate or receives a service, resource, product or use of asset from an affiliate, it shall do so in accordance with a Services Agreement, the terms of which may be reviewed by the Board to ensure compliance with this Code.
 The Services Agreement shall include: - (a) the type, quantity and quality of service; - (b) pricing mechanisms; - (c) cost allocation mechanisms; - (d) confidentiality arrangements; - (e) the apportionment of risks (including risks related to under or over provision of service); and - (f) a dispute resolution process for any disagreement arising over the terms or implementation of the Services Agreement.

 - 2.2.2 Where a utility shares information services with an affiliate, all confidential information must be protected from access by the affiliate.
 Access to a utility's information services shall include appropriate computer data management and data access protocols as well as contractual provisions regarding the breach of any access protocols.
-Compliance with the access protocols and the Services Agreement shall be ensured as necessary, through a review which complies with the provisions of section 5970 of the CICA Handbook.
-The Board may provide direction regarding the terms of the section 5970 review.
-The results of any review shall be made available to the Board. - 2.2.3 A utility shall not share with an affiliate that is an energy service provider employees that are directly involved in collecting, or have access to, confidential information. - 2.2.4 In the event of an emergency situation a utility may share services and resources, without a Services Agreement, with an affiliate which is also a utility. - 2.2.5 The transfer pricing rules set out in section 2.3 do not apply when a utility and an affiliate share services in an emergency situation; a reasonable fully-allocated cost-related price shall be determined afterwards by the parties.
+A utility shall, if required to do so by the Board, conduct a review of the adequacy, implementation or operating effectiveness of the access protocols and associated contractual provisions which complies with the provisions of section 5970 of the CICA Handbook.
+A utility shall also conduct such a review when the utility considers that there may have been a breach of the access protocols or associated contractual provisions and that such review is required to identify any corrective action that may be required to address the matter.
+The utility shall comply with such directions as may be given by the Board in relation to the terms of the section 5970 review.
+The results of any such review shall be made available to the Board. - 2.2.3 A utility shall not share with an affiliate that is an energy service provider employees that are directly involved in collecting, or have access to, confidential information. - 2.2.4 In the event of an emergency situation a utility may, without a Services Agreement, provide a service, resource, product or use of asset to, or receive a service, resource, product or use of asset from, an affiliate which is also a utility. - 2.2.5 The transfer pricing rules set out in section 2.3 do not apply when a utility provides a service, resource, product or use of asset to, or receives a service, resources, product or use of asset from, an affiliate in an emergency situation; a reasonable fully-allocated cost-related price shall be determined afterwards by the parties.